shiva-karthick/nusmods_plus_plus/auto_server/README.md

 ## Logic

 - The autotimetabler uses Google OR-Tools' set of constraint programming algorithms to generate a possible arrangement of classes based on the user's provided constraints.
-- It then returns this result to the Notangles server using gRPC (Remote Procedure Calls)
+- It then returns this result to the server using gRPC (Remote Procedure Calls)